Appleseed/learn/docs/base/index.rst

 This documentation is for Builders, Developers, and Administrators of applications that are built on Appleseed Base.
-Appleseed Base is the commjnication engine that runs Appleseed Search by connecting receivers of information to processes which enhance information before transmitting to different indices.
+Appleseed Base is the communication engine that runs Appleseed Search by connecting receivers of information to processes which enhance information before transmitting to different indices.

 `Installation`_